angusrausch/microstatus/README.md

 FREQUENCY=30 # Update frequency
 CHECK_FILE=demo.yaml # File containing checks to be completed HTML_OUTPUT_DIR=output # Output directory for HTML file
+#WEBSERVER_PORT=8081 # Port for internal webserver to bind to.
+Leave as comment to not use webserver
 ```

 ### check_file